Health Lope

 • Non-nutritive sucking: For means of comfort like sucking a finger or toy

-Children normally grow up and leave the habit of young sucking with time.
+Children usually grow up and leave the habit of young sucking with time.
 But sometimes, children may not leave this habit with the post and continue it for anxiety relief.

-In some cases, tongue sucking may be associated with other conditions like tongue thirst, in which a person’s tongue rests against the upper or lower teeth instead of behind them.
+In some cases, it may be associated with other conditions like tongue thirst, in which a person’s tongue rests against the upper or lower teeth instead of behind them.

 Tongue thrust in adults

-The three potential causes of tongue-sucking in includes include
+The three potential causes of this condition includes

 • Adapting it as a habit for coping with anxiety